Argentina–Spain relations: Post independence

 In the 2010s an Argentine court accused Antonio González Pacheco, a former police inspector, of committing criminal acts during the Franco regime.
 He was sought for extradition by an Argentine judge in 2014.
 María Romilda Servini had called for the indictment.
 The request for extradition was refused by the Spanish High Court on the basis that the statute of limitations had run out on the accusation against him.

 In 2021, Spain pledged support to Argentina vis-à-vis the latter country's negotiations with the IMF to renegotiate on the mechanisms of their debt, singularly those relating to the payment of the US$45 billion borrowed by the Macri administration from the IMF.
 In June 2021, Spanish Prime Minister Pedro Sánchez paid a visit to Argentina and met with President Alberto Fernández.
 In May 2022, Argentine President Alberto Fernández paid a visit to Spain.

+Sánchez endorsed Kircherist candidate Sergio Massa during the 2023 Argentine presidential election, which were won by Javier Milei, who departed from the socialist policies of Argentine Peronists and Sanchez.
+Relations between both presidents have been complicated since then.
+Spanish minister Óscar Puente said that Milei "consumes substances" in April 2024, and the next month Milei pointed out the corruption scandals that involve the wife of Sánchez, Begoña Gómez.
+Sánchez asked for formal apologies, which were denied; Argentine spokesman Manuel Adorni said it was Sánchez who should apologise to Milei instead.
+When asked if Sánchez would apologize to Milei, Spanish spokesman Patxi López refused to answer.
+As a consequence of the conflict, Sánchez indefinitely removed Spain's ambassador in Argentina, María Jesús Alonso Jiménez.
+On the other side, Milei said that he would not break relations between both countries merely because of personal conflicts between rulers.